LelushiaMiley/RoleBot/README.md

 # RoleBot
 A bot that will add/remove a role after a user acquires 2 roles or loses one or more.

+IMPORTANT
+Make sure to change all variables in the file RoleBot.py to their relevant values, including the TOKEN at the bottom.

 To setup,

 1) Install Python 3.7